getsentry/sentry-docs/src/wizard/apple/index.md

 ## Debug Symbols

-Before capturing crashes, you need to provide debug information to Sentry.
-Furthermore, Sentry can display snippets of your code next to the event stacktraces.
-This feature is called source context.
-To enable it use the `include-sources` option when uploading your debug information files.
+To capture crashes, you need to provide debug information to Sentry.
+You can also use our source context feature to display code snippets next to the event stack traces by enabling the `include-sources` option when uploading your debug information files.
 Debug information is provided by [uploading dSYM files](/platforms/apple/dsym/).

 ## Performance Monitoring